lbrclbrc/my_coin/whitepaper_draft.md

 - Let the anonymous pay functionality itself support **hidden-amount payments** (i.e. both “anonymous identity + hidden amount” together);
 - Charge only a **constant** per-unit-time custody fee in the non-anonymous layer, instead of dynamically adjusting it based on the anonymous-layer fund ratio;
 - This would lead to two parallel usage patterns:
-  - Non-anonymous layer + fast payment channels: for high-frequency, small-value, regulation-heavy scenarios;
+  - Non-anonymous layer + fast payment channels (amount-transparent): for high-frequency, small-value, regulation-heavy scenarios;
   - Anonymous layer + hidden-amount payments: for higher-privacy, larger-amount scenarios.

 In such a design, as long as sufficient funds continue to participate in the anonymous layer, **anti–money-laundering effects can still be strong**, and the system would have very powerful privacy capabilities and flexibility.
 However: